sijingzhangzsj0604/docs/docs/cloud/guides/security/ip-restriction.md

 * The HTTP Host is `ip-restriction.httpbin.org`.
 * The upstream URL is `https://httpbin.org`.

-Besides, we'll create an API inside the `ip-restrction-app` Service.
+Besides, we'll create a route inside the `ip-restrction-app` Service.

-* The API name is `anything`.
+* The route name is `anything`.
 * The path is `/anything` (exact match).
 * Accepted HTTP method is `GET`.

 :::tip

-If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first
+If you don't know how to configure a service and route, please refer to the [Getting Started](../../getting-started) guides first

 :::